bayersglassey/bagblog/entries/2025/jul/irreversible_chess.md

 becomes whether either of the players can achieve checkmate.

-In fact, one interesting question might be which squares of the board each player is able to "attack" (i.e. take on).
+In fact, one interesting question might be which squares of the board each player is able to "attack".
-Or, to ask the reverse question, which squares of the board are "safe" for each player?
+(We could also ask the reverse question, of which squares of the board are "safe" for each player.)
 Clearly, neither player can "attack" their own home rank, since pieces must always move forwards.
 But let's consider more generally, for each piece, which squares it is